agentr14/Forge_Minecraft_docker/README.md

 # Forge_Minecraft_docker
 Compose File for running Minecraft server as a Docker Container

+**Its assumed that you already have docker and docker compose installed**
 1. run docker-compose up
 2. stop the container with ctrl C
 3. edit the eula to true